FirestarDrive/text-generation-webui-intel-container/README.md

 ## Does this actually work?

-I've tested it on Ubuntu 23.10 host with Linux kernel 6.5.0 using in-tree (builtin) drivers on Intel Arc A770M (the laptop version of the A770) with Podman 4.6.
-The 6.2 kernel should work too.
+I've tested it on Ubuntu 24.04 host with Linux kernel 6.8.0-31 using in-tree (builtin) drivers on Intel Arc A770M (the laptop version of the A770) with Podman 4.9.3.

 ### How fast is this?